keneil2/the-bugTracker/README.md

 allow admin to assign bugs to developers #done
 Monday may 20,2024
+ make task board for devs #done use middleware gate or policy to protect that route.

+  To-Do
- make task board for devs #done use middleware gate or policy to protect that route to-do make a role for project manager probably a sign up page as well ? make user create project(only admin can do this?) make a table for project the person who added the project and then dev assigned  to the project allow file upload for images show ticket  allow users to (delete, edit and archive project?) all devs to add comments to the ticket allow user to delete comments
+  make a role for project manager probably a sign up page as well ? make user create project(only admin can do this?) make a table for project the person who added the project and then dev assigned  to the project allow file upload for images show ticket  allow users to (delete, edit and archive project?) all devs to add comments to the ticket allow user to delete comments add users to project and bugs to project

+  seed data for users one for each role the problem was  that the seed (I think) didnt added a user at the first part of the project